 The LSAT is scored on a 120-180 scale, with 150 being more or less a score in the 50th percentile.
 Most students after their first diagnostic end up on the salty side of the bell curve, getting scores broadly ranging from 135-150, which many would not consider good LSAT scores.

 Of course, there are always the so-called “naturals” that score in the 150-165 range their first time out, which, obviously, many consider good LSAT scores.
 These people usually end up being powerful politicians and CEOs of major corporations . . . . so let’s get straight to the point–you should befriend them if you have the opportunity.
-Anecdotally, a good LSAT score is any score in the 160’s and above.
+Many consider a good LSAT score to be any score in the 160’s and above.
 These “good” LSAT scores are seen on applications to first tier schools, and can win you favor from financial aid offices.

 How Do I Get a Good LSAT Score?